zephyrproject-rtos/zephyr/samples/net/stats/README.rst

 Building and Running
 ********************

-A good way to run this sample application is with QEMU or native_posix board as described in :ref:`networking_with_host`.
+A good way to run this sample application is with QEMU or native_sim board as described in :ref:`networking_with_host`.

 Follow these steps to build the network statistics sample application: